Home > Blog > Article

 Maximizing the Chilling Power of Your Ceres Chill

-For extra-long shifts, try the 27-ounce method.
-If you have super-long travel days or extended work shifts, consider freezing the inner chamber (see below before trying this!) overnight for even longer chilling capacity.
+• For extra-long shifts, try the outer chamber storage method.
+If you have super-long travel days or extended work shifts, consider freezing the inner chamber.
+If you have a legacy OG (purchased before October 2025), please upgrade to a freezable chamber if you'd like this feature.

 Is Your Chiller’s Vacuum Seal Intact?